mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 ```

 * After "foo bar" and "baz baz" on-time events, the watermark is programmatically advanced to the end of the first one-minute window
-* As an effect of updated watermark, the results for the first window are materialized.
+* As an effect of the updated watermark, the results for the first window are materialized.
-* Then late event "foo" is observed, it should be included in the results of window "00:01:00" but it is silently dropped!
+* Then the late event "foo" is observed, it should be included in the results of window "00:01:00" but it is silently dropped!

-With high quality heuristic watermark it should be rare situation that watermark is advanced too early.
+With high quality heuristic watermark it should be rare that watermark is advanced too early.
 But as a developer you have to take into account this kind of situation.

 ## Late Data Within Allowed Lateness (Fired Panes Discarded)